federicomariamassari/udacity-rsend/projects/p2/p2-go-chase-it.md

 roslaunch ball_chaser ball_chaser.launch
 ```

-This last command will trigger the ball-chasing logic comprising a client node that subscribes to, and analyzes, the robot's camera images, and a server node that publishes to the robot's wheels and drives the robot around if a white ball is detected.
-The node will be waiting for incoming data until the Gazebo world containing our little friend is spawned.
+The last command will trigger the ball-chasing logic comprising a client node that subscribes to, and analyzes, the robot's camera images, and a server node that publishes to the robot's wheels and drives the robot around if a white ball is detected.
+The node will be waiting for incoming data until the Gazebo world, containing our little friend, is spawned.

 ### Third Terminal